 Current research and interests include savings, leakage, retirement, and individual behavioral differences in digital and FinTech environments.
 Research colleagues for ongoing projects include academics at the UCLA Anderson School of Management.
-In 2017 in parallel with Steve’s work with Digitai, he will pursue research in behavioral finance as a PhD candidate at City, University of London, Sir John Cass Business School.
+In parallel with Steve’s work with Digitai, he is pursuing research in behavioral finance as a PhD candidate at City, University of London, Sir John Cass Business School.
 Research inquiries may be directed to firstname.lastname@example.org.

 Digitai is a behavioral economics consultancy and innovation firm that applies digital interventions to drive changes for the benefits of consumers, businesses and society.
 Steve serves as a Managing Principal at Digitai and covers financial services, technology, and ventures.